opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 - When sending long-running requests, for example, requests that contain aggregations or large ranges.
 - As an alternative to force-merging segments into a single segment in order to improve performance.
-- Running a search on an index with multiple segments in searchable snapshots.

 ## Background